Magnite Inc. (MGNI) is on the roll with an average volume of 2.28M in the recent 3 months

 Sponsored

-The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 1791470 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 2328025 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 0 analysts gave the Magnite Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.